The following resources will help move you toward a job that works for you and supports the achievement of your life and career goals.

 At the State of California jobs site, you can take state civil service examinations, store different versions of your application, apply for vacancies at 150 departments, track your application status and save your resume all in one place.

 Find your local America's Job Center of California.
-This site provides contact information for a range of local work-related services, including unemployment benefits, career development, and educational opportunities.
+This site locates local service Centers that can provide information related to unemployment benefits, career development, and educational opportunities.

 The EDD Labor Market Information for Job Seekers and Students page provides job search tools and resume tips, information about jobs that are in or will be in high demand.
 It also enables workers to explore local jobs with the Occupation Profile tool.